Today you'll learn the pros and cons of vaping your weed vs. smoking it.

 It's also important to note that if you get a vaporizer from an unregulated market or unauthorized dealer, you risk getting clones or vaporizers with very low-quality and sometimes even dangerous materials, like lead solderings near the heating element.
 Inhaling lead is extremely toxic.
 When buying a vaporizer always make sure that you get it from an authorized dealer!

 Also, read up on vaporizer safety before buying a vaporizer.

 2. Vaping Weed is Cheaper than Smoking It

-This might sound strange. but getting an ‘expensive' vaporizer will actually save you large amounts of money in the long run, especially if you're a heavy user.
+This might sound strange, but getting an ‘expensive' vaporizer will actually save you large amounts of money in the long run.
+This holds especially true if you're a heavy user.